whYBeKim/whYBeKim/README.md

 </div>

-👋 Hello My name is Harim, I am a developer working at Intel
+👋 Hello My name is YoungBeom, I am a developer working in Kookmin University

-My major is mathematics📚, and I have been studying computer science💻 since 2018.
-I have project experience using Python(My most confident language), Java & Android, c++, and Matlab languages.
-I am very interested in machine learning.
-I am especially interested in computer vision
+My major is Cryptographic-mathematics📚, and I have been studying computer science💻 since 2019.
+I have project experience using "C"(My most confident language), "Assemnbly" & "Python", and "C++" languages.
+I am very interested in "Efficient implementation of Cryptographic Algorithm".
+I am especially interested in Cryptographic Module Validation Program

 ### Machine Learning Engineer